Llanberis Path, Yr Wyddfa (Snowdon)

 The local name for this spot is Cwm Hetiau (translated ‘Valley of the Hats’).
 When Victorian visitors travelled in the train’s open top carriages, the wind would take hold of their hats and down they went to the bottom of the Llanberis Pass.
 Local children would collect the hats at the bottom and sell them to visitors in Llanberis!

 9. After Cwm Glas Bach the path climbs steeply up the slopes of Carnedd Ugain with Clogwyn Coch on your right.
-Take care on this part of the path.
+Take care on this part of the path and never walk along the railway tracks.
 You will shortly reach Bwlch Glas.

 10. At Bwlch Glas a standing stone marks the spot where the Pyg Track and Miners’ Track join the Llanberis Path.
-Over your right shoulder, on the other side of the railway, you will see the Snowdon Ranger path rising up from Bwlch Cwm Brwynog and crossing the railway to join the Llanberis Path.
+Over your right shoulder, on the other side of the railway, you will see the Snowdon Ranger path rising up from Bwlch Cwm Brwynog and crossing the railway to join the Llanberis Path, which is also marked by a standing stone.

 You are now on the final leg of your walk up Snowdon.
 Walking at a leisurely pace, you can expect to be on the summit in around a quarter of an hour.